-Professor Naana Jane Opoku-Agyemang is the current FAWE Africa Board Chairperson.
+Professor Naana Jane Opoku-Agyemang is the immediate former FAWE Africa Board Chairperson.
 She has been a FAWE member since 2014.
 She is a former Minister for Education, Ghana.

 Prof. Opoku-Agyemang was appointed the Vice Chancellor of the University of Cape Coast in 2008, the first female Vice-Chancellor of a public University in Ghana.
 Before heading the institution, she had since 1986 served as head of the Department of English, Dean of the Faculty of Arts, Dean of the Board of Graduate Studies and Founding Dean of the School of Graduate Studies and Research.
 She was also the Academic Director of the African Diaspora Studies program of School for International Training Study Abroad.
 In October 2009, she was elected Ghana’s representative to UNESCO’s Executive Board.
 She has been re-elected for a second time to UNESCO Executive Board.